Djipyy/amd-pr-checkbox/README.md

 ``` - [ ] $PR_URL```

 This action could be improved by adding error handling, and adding a way to limit the scope of the edits.
 Right now, it tries to go through all the linked PRs even if they do not belong to us.

+# Approach
+I tried to reuse other similar GitHub actions such as https://github.com/peter-evans/find-comment and https://github.com/marketplace/actions/find-linked-issues.
+However, I was not convinced I would be able to use them to achieve the desired result.

+I then looked at a tutorial explaining how to make a custom Python action, and found it easy.
+I then made my own action leveraging the GitHub API to find the linked PRs and edit the comments.